-An alcove office is the perfect solution if you are struggling to find a space to fit a desk without taking over a whole room.
-With a little bit of time and imagination, you can turn a small space into a practical working area.
+An alcove office is the perfect solution if you are struggling to find a space working from home (which a whole load of us at doing at the moment).
+So with a little bit of time and imagination, you can turn a small space into a practical working area.
+Yay!

 You will need: